by Lucille de Mesa

 Everybody I know has a Harry Potter inspirational story, and I am proudly part of that population as well.
 I started as a movie fanatic which led me to the books.
 From being a casual fan, I became a Potterhead.

 As a teen, I found myself writing on Harry Potter-related RPG sites that started my passion for writing stories.
-I spent endless amount of time on character development, personal character plots and creating backstories with other people from different parts of the world.
+I spent endless amount of time on character development, personal character plots, and backstories with other people from different parts of the world.

 I made real friends and even had a chance to fall in love (that lasted for a couple of years) with someone online because of this.